Marketing Expectations for CEOs: What They Should Expect From Their Marketing Team

 Many organizations are shifting their approach to marketing accountability, focusing on data-driven results and transparency.

-Gone are the days when marketing was evaluated solely on creative output.
+Gone are the days when marketing was evaluated solely on creative output; leaders now expect rigorous analysis, including competitor site analysis to benchmark performance.
 Today, teams must deliver measurable outcomes and be able to justify marketing budgets with data.
+Demonstrating the return on marketing investment is essential for leadership to understand the effectiveness and value of marketing activities.

 Leadership should expect complete transparency from their marketing director or CMO: what’s working, what isn’t, and what necessary adjustments are underway.
 Marketers are critical in delivering these measurable outcomes and ensuring transparency.
 That includes tracking results against industry benchmarks, comparing spend to impact, and filtering out vanity metrics.